 - have been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards and other authoritative pronouncements issued by the Australian Accounting Standards Board (AASB) and International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) - · have been prepared on a historical cost basis, except for investments, which have been measured at fair value - are measured and presented in Australian dollars (being the Fund's functional and presentation currency) with all values rounded to the nearest thousand dollars unless otherwise stated, in accordance with ASIC Class Order 2016/191.

-New and amended standards adopted by the Fund
+New and Amended Standards Adopted by the Fund

-A number of new and revised standards are effective for annual periods beginning on or after 1 July 2017.
+A number of new and revised standards came into effect for annual periods beginning on or after 1 July 2018.
 In particular: